FEASIBILITY STUDY PREPARATION

 Properly preparing for a Feasibility Study will create the most efficient and unambiguous design process both the designer and the client will appreciate.
 Completing just a few simple tasks, prior to this meeting will lay an invaluable foundation from which to build.
 Here are just a few things to consider:

-1. Set A Goal: While this may seem trivial, we do encourage clients to know what it is they want.
+Set A Goal: While this may seem trivial, we do encourage clients to know what it is they want.
 While you do not need to understand furniture selections or layouts, it is best to define the objective as a whole.
-Is it a fully completed space?
-Is it just the foundational pieces?
-Is it more than one room?
+Is it just one or more fully completed spaces?
 What about the hallways and stairwells?
+Am I wanting to invest in completely custom pieces or am I okay purchasing mass produced pieces that are readily available?
 Be sure to walk through your entire space and have an idea of how much you want to accomplish.

 By giving us parameters, we will be able to process multiple spaces at once, in an effort to create cohesive design between adjacent rooms.
 Additionally, having a fixed goal in mind will help manage "scope creeping"--when clients want to add ancillary assignments along the way--which can disrupt the design process or even frustrate comprehensive schemes.
 Know what you want to do and it will be our job to get you there.

-2. Decide on a Budget: Projects will not move forward without a guiding budget.
-This is so important to me as your designer.
-I have such a respect for budgets and what money can accomplish.
-And although I can spend thousands within seconds, I am overly mindful of accomplishing the most, within the budget given.
+Decide on a Budget: Projects will not move forward without a guiding budget.
+This is so important to us as your design team.
+We have such a respect for budgets and what money can accomplish.
+And although we can spend thousands within seconds, we are overly mindful of accomplishing the most, within the budget given.
 NOTE: We can offer suggestions, based on our experiences with similar design aesthetics and spatial arrangements, but it is our clients who will give the final allotment.

 Consider the following sources for inspiration: Pinterest, HOUZZ, Instagram, Facebook, other designers' pages, photographers, architects, magazines, etc. There are no limits and no restrictions on which inspirations and how many to collect!

-And if you're not sure how/where to amass all of these great images, just send them my way!
-I'm happy to create a folder with just your inspirational images!
+And if you're not sure how/where to amass all of these great images, just send them our way!
+We're happy to create a folder with just your inspirational images!

-4. Prepare to be Honest: One thing you will learn quickly about me is that I am nothing less than honest.
-Although I have to work hard at my tact, I can often fall short with hopeful intentions of providing the best information I can with each and every client.
-Within my firm, I have a list of Core Values that my team and I live by...and the first is Walk in Integrity: This is the practice of being honest and showing consistent and uncompromising adherence to strong moral and behavioral principles and values--even when no one is watching.
+Prepare to be Honest: One thing you will learn quickly about us is that we are nothing less than honest.
+Although we have to work hard at our tact, we can often fall short with hopeful intentions of providing the best information we can with each and every client.
+Within our firm, we have a list of Core Values that our team lives by...and the first is Walk in Integrity: This is the practice of being honest and showing consistent and uncompromising adherence to strong moral and behavioral principles and values--even when no one is watching.
 It is about being honest and truthful in all your actions--no matter the cost!
-Yes, we practice this even when no one is watching--it is who I am and it is who I ask my clients to be, in order to be transparent, to be understood, and to be wholly accepted.
+Yes, we practice this even when no one is watching--it is who we are and it is who we ask our clients to be, in order to be transparent, to be understood, and to be wholly accepted.

-I am not easily offended, nor am I looking to offend.
-I am, however, looking for raw, unbridled, lively conversations that lead to explosive creativity!
+We are not easily offended, nor are we looking to offend.
+We are, however, looking for raw, unbridled, lively conversations that lead to explosive creativity!

 Not to be misunderstood, we love when clients have clear ideas about what they want to do in a space, even if it's down to the specific shades of color and texture.
 But in the midst of all of that, we still ask all clients to keep an open-mind, just in case we come across something so fantastical that we don't want you to miss out.